ulanbator65/old-version/a-kanban.md

 Backlog
 ---------------
+Save balance from VAST to history and use it for cost calculations

+Better calculation of effect for groups of miners

+Table for miner groups per wallet address showing statistics from historic data

 Auto-bid: set a min DFLOP limit.
 When an instance is lost - automatically increase bid price until DFLOP limit is reached.

 Calculate cost for each leg in XenBlocks history using saved cost per hour